Princess Wencheng: Marriage proposal

-In 634, King Songtsen Gampo sent an envoy to Luoyang, the Tang capital.
+In 634, King Songtsen Gampo sent an envoy to Luoyang, the eastern Tang capital.
 When Songtsen heard that both the Turks and Tuyuhun had marriage alliances with the Tang, he sent an envoy to the Tang capital to make a marriage proposal.
 The Tang turned it down and the Tibetan envoy told Songtsen that initially the Tang had accepted but the Tuyuhun were responsible for changing their decision.
 Songtsen attacked the Tuyuhun and the Dangxiang.
 Following his attack on the Tuyuhun, Songtsen stationed large numbers of troops on the western border of Songzhou in modern Sichuan and demanded a princess in marriage or else he would lead 50,000 troops to attack.
 In 638, the Tibetans attacked Songzhou and conquered two prefectures but withdrew after Tang counterattacks.
 Tibetan sources state that they were victorious while Chinese sources say they were victorious.
 In 640, Songtsen made a marriage proposal to which the Tang accepted in order to prevent further attacks.

 In 638, Tang and Tuyuhun envoys arrived in Tibet.
 Tibetan sources say they came to pay tribute while Chinese sources say Tibet did not object to being a vassal within their tributary system.
 Thirteen Tibetan missions arrived at the Tang court during this time which were described as tribute missions.

 In 641, Princess Wencheng left for Tibet with Gar Tongtsen Yulsung.
 Both Chinese and Tibetan sources agree that Wencheng was not a daughter of the Chinese emperor.

 Life in Tibet

 According to the Old Book of Tang, Princess Wencheng was married to Songtsen Gampo.
 Songtsen received the princess at Bohai Lake.
 A palace was built for the princess to live in.
 The princess did not like the Tibetans painting their face red so Songtsen banned this custom.
 In the Biography of Senior Monks Who Went to Western Regions for Scriptures, written by Jing Yi, a Tang monk, Dharma Master Xuanzhao met the princess while passing through Tibet.
 She gave him a warm reception.

 Tibetan sources describe Princess Wencheng as “Rgya-Mo-Bzav”, literally meaning “the goddess from the Central Empire”.

-According to Tibetan history, before entering Tibet, she did a geographical observation and found that Tibet's territory was shaped like Brag-srin-mo (an indigenous demoness) lying on her back.
+According to Tibetan history, before entering Tibet, she did a geographical observation and found that Tibet's territory was shaped like Srinmo (an indigenous demoness) lying on her back.
 Temples were built to suppress the demoness.
 Princess Wencheng oversaw the construction of the Ramoche Temple.
 Together with Songtsen's wife from Nepal, Princess Wencheng assisted Songtsen with national affairs and contributed to the development of Buddhism in Tibet.

 Legacy

-According to the Tibetan history, the Songtsen Gampo's and Princess Wencheng's union brought hopes of promoting a harmonious, matrimonial relationship between the peoples of Tibet and China.
+According to the Tibetan history, Songtsen Gampo's and Princess Wencheng's union brought hopes of promoting a harmonious, matrimonial relationship between the peoples of Tibet and China.

 Princess Wencheng's life is depicted in texts such as the Maṇi bka' 'bum and the famed historiographies of Rgyal rabs Gsal ba'i Me long.

 Tradruk Temple in Nêdong commemorates Princess Wencheng: a thangka embroidered by the Princess is kept in one of its chapels.